 - Movement to melodic and rhythmic selections

-- Opportunities to play with rhythmic and melodic instruments
+- Opportunities to play rhythmic and melodic instruments

-Physical education provides students with opportunities to develop gross motor skills through running, climbing, kicking, throwing and swinging.
-Children attend physical education classes bi-weekly.
+The Physical Education program provides students with opportunities to develop gross motor skills through running, climbing, kicking, throwing, and swinging.
+The children attend physical education classes two times each week.